-- 6.1 Sheriff Responsibilities.
+6.1 Sheriff Responsibilities.
 The Sheriff shall comply with the reporting provisions set forth in C.R.S. § 24-33.5-1219 and its notification responsibilities as outlined in the County OP.
-The reporting requirements may be satisfied after the fact through the NFIRS or its successor system. - 6.2 DFPC Responsibilities.
-The DFPC shall immediately forward all notifications it receives of possible Wildland Fire within the county to the Sheriff's designee. for further action as outlined in the County OP.
+The reporting requirements may be satisfied after the fact through the NFIRS or its successor system.

+6.2 DFPC Responsibilities.
+The DFPC shall immediately forward all notifications it receives of possible Wildland Fire within the county to the Sheriff, or the Sheriff's designee, for further action as outlined in the County OP.